-CBUAE issues 2024 Financial Stability Report
+CBUAE issues 2024 financial stability report

 The comprehensive stress tests conducted by the CBUAE in 2024 confirmed the ability of the UAE’s banks to absorb macroeconomic shocks, continue providing credit facilities even under hypothetical adverse scenarios, and maintain high levels of capital and liquidity exceeding minimum requirements, highlighting the banking sector's resilience in addressing global risks.

-The UAE's non-bank financial institutions (NBFIs) sector achieved significant positive results at various levels.
-The insurance sector remained resilient, with adequate solvency positions and substantial growth of 21.4 percent, bringing total gross written premiums to AED64.8 billion, thereby reinforcing policyholders’ rights.
+The UAE's non-bank financial institutions (NBFIs) sectors achieved significant positive results at various levels.
+The insurance sector remained resilient, with adequate solvency positions and substantial growth of 21.4%, bringing total gross written premiums to AED 64.8 billion, thereby reinforcing policyholders’ rights.

 Overall, finance companies maintained adequate capitalisation with further improvements in liquidity levels, while money exchange businesses continued to demonstrate their resilience and operational stability.